 Reduced fraud and default risk

-With manual income verification, lenders are vulnerable to fraud, which includes inflated income statements, misrepresented employment status, and fake paystubs.
+Manual processes for income verification leave lenders vulnerable to fraud, which includes inflated income statements, misrepresented employment status, and fake paystubs.

 According to a recent mortgage fraud report, income fraud is the top concern of risk managers and other industry experts.
 From Q2 2021 to Q2 2022, the risk of income fraud increased by 27.3% — a greater increase than any other fraud type.